top of page

 Status: Revise & Resubmit at The Accounting Review

-Presentations: University of Texas at Austin (Feinberg); Tulane University (White); University of Kentucky (White); 2023 ABO Conference (Feinberg); 2024 MAS Midyear Meeting (Feinberg)
+Presentations: The University of Texas at Austin (Feinberg); Tulane University (White); University of Kentucky (White); 2023 ABO Conference (Feinberg); 2024 MAS Midyear Meeting (Feinberg)

 Recognition: Selected as one of three “Picks of the 2023 ABO Coordinators” presentations

-2. “When is it Fairer to Allocate Resources for Training to Lower-Performing versus Higher-Performing Employees?” with Eric Chan and Martin Wiernsperger
+3. “When is it Fairer to Allocate Resources for Training to Lower-Performing versus Higher-Performing Employees?” with Eric Chan and Martin Wiernsperger

 Status: Revise & Resubmit at Journal of Accounting Research

-3.“It’s Not All Fun and Games: The Effects of Gamification on Employee Adaptivity” with Eric Chan (based on 2nd year summer paper)
+4.“It’s Not All Fun and Games: The Effects of Gamification on Employee Adaptivity” with Eric Chan (based on 2nd year summer paper)

-Presentations: University of Texas at Austin (Feinberg); Texas State University (Chan); Brigham Young University (Chan), 2024 ABO Conference (Feinberg); 2025 MAS Midyear Meeting (Feinberg)
+Presentations: The University of Texas at Austin (Feinberg); Texas State University (Chan); Brigham Young University (Chan), 2024 ABO Conference (Feinberg); 2025 MAS Midyear Meeting (Feinberg)

 Recognition: ABO 2024 Emerging Scholar Manuscript Award